-If the Chapter 13 trustee is satisfied with your repayment plan and other bankruptcy papers, he or she will conclude your hearing.
-This means that you won’t be required to attend another hearing in front of the trustee.
-However, you may still have to go to a confirmation hearing in front of the judge.
+A Chapter 13 trustee who is satisfied with your paperwork and repayment plan will conclude your hearing.
+You won’t be required to attend another hearing in front of the trustee.

-Or, for comprehensive information about Chapter 13 bankruptcy, including what happens to your home, car, and debts, see Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Stephen Elias and Kathleen Michon (Nolo).
+If you’d like more information about Chapter 13 bankruptcy, including what happens to your home, car, and debts, see Chapter 13 Bankruptcy: Keep Your Property & Repay Debts Over Time, by Attorney Cara O’Neill.

 It’s a good reference to have even if you retain a bankruptcy lawyer.
 Not only can use it to find the answers to many questions, but it will also help you understand what’s happening throughout your three- to five-year case.